wrrnlim/TabViewer/README.md

 Easily view and annotate your music tabs all in one place.
 TabViewer enables you to view music sheets and switch between songs, music keys, and lead sheet/chord sheet formats within a folder.
 Annotate your music with handwriting, text, or highlights, and export it as a PDF.

+## Installation

+To install, go to the [releases](https://github.com/wrrnlim/TabViewer/releases/) page and download the setup `.exe` for the latest release.
+Your browser and/or operating system may detect the installer as malicious and prompt you to not download/run this file.
+You may need to manually approve the download and allow the setup to run.
+Each release will have a VirusTotal check and a checksum to verify that the download does not contain any viruses.

 ## Usage

 Currently, songs files must have the following naming convention: